 The Cypriot city of Aradippou aims to become a Smart City by 2030.
-To this end, it has submitted an Integrated Energy and Climate Plan (INECP) to the European Commission in 2020.
-The Cypriot metropolis proposes measures to decarbonise its energy.
+To this end, it has submitted an Integrated National Energy and Climate Plan (INECP) to the European Commission in 2020, in which it proposes measures to decarbonise its energy.
 Although this document is recent, the Aradippou Municipal Council has already carried out many interregional European projects.
 As a member of the Energy Cities Board since 2019, Aradippou has an ambitious energy and social policy.

 As far as transport is concerned, Aradippou follows the national objectives of Cyprus.
 The city seeks to develop the share of clean individual and collective vehicles in tourist areas.
-Thus, 20% of electric cars and buses and 9% of hydropower engines are planned to be used in road traffic by 2030.
-To this end, Aradippou is participating in the interregional project “ECORouTs” to promote eco-responsible transport and carpooling.
+The 2030 target is a road traffic share of 20% of electric cars and buses and 9% of hydropower engines.
+To this end, Aradippou is participating in the “ECORouTs” interregional project to promote eco-responsible transport and carpooling.

 In terms of energy, the climate of Cyprus gives a clear advantage to solar electricity production.
 Thus, Aradippou has set up a subsidised loan with the Cyprus Cooperative Bank.
 Citizens will be able to obtain financial assistance to install photovoltaic panels.
 Today, the town is negotiating a zero-interest loan for the energy renovation of public and private buildings.